-- 1. All rules (pages 8-13) apply. - 2.
-COVID-19 guidelines outlined on page 9 will be enforced. - 3.
-Exhibitor should be present while judging takes place or have prepared statements to answer questions in 4-H rules. - 4.
-All exhibitors must complete all activities in the Illinois 4-H eSports Pilot Curriculum. - 5.
-Three State Fair Delegates total may be chosen from the following (SF) classes.
+- 1. All rules (pages 9-13) apply. - 2.
+All exhibitors must complete all activities in the Illinois 4-H eSports Pilot Curriculum.

-eSports (SF)
+eSports (County Only)

 Compete in at least 1 ranked tournament online or in person (either as a team or solo), and fully document your progress throughout.
 Any game with a documentable bracket system, and at least 3 rounds counts.
 Be sure to include a description of the tournament, your match information, your win-loss record, and description of the game and platform being used to play the game (Ram requirements/capabilities of your machine, video card specs., etc.).
 Prepare a PowerPoint presentation describing your journey through eSports (including your 1 mandatory tournament), what you have learned about gaming/eSports, and why you think more youth should be involved.
 Also include a detailed description of your most important win, explaining your strategy in that victory.
 Be sure to include screenshots and video, if possible.
-Load your presentation to a USB drive, and be sure to add narration if uploading for virtual exhibition.
+Load your presentation to a USB drive and be sure to add narration if uploading for virtual exhibition.